ZeraGmbH/Blockly.Net/Library/Scripting/Engine/Lifecycle.md

 ### [ScriptGroupStatus](ScriptGroupStatus.cs) GroupStatus

-Information on finished execution groups.
+Information on finished execution groups if the script is using such.
 This data can be used for restarting a script and keep specific results from the former run without recalculating it.
-The first entry describes the status and eventually result of the main script itself even if the script is not using execution groups.

 ## InputRequest [ScriptEngineNotifyMethods.InputRequest](UserInputRequest.cs)